 Testing the Raspberry Pi NAS

-Now we have it all setup we will need to test to make sure everything is configured properly.
-This is very easy to test so I will go through an example of both Windows and Mac.
+Now we have it all set up we will need to test to make sure everything is configured properly.
+It is very easy to test so I will go through an example of both Windows and Mac.

 3. In here open up Raspberry Pi.